 Sadly England did forget.

 “I’ll see you tonight at Mother Seacole’s” officers used to say to each other before parting.
-Mother Seacole’s was her store, eatery and bunkhouse on Spring Hill where the main British Field Hospital was to be found, two miles from the siege batteries opposing Sevastopol, and 3 from the port of Balaclava, where the British supply base was.
+Mother Seacole’s was her store, eatery and bunkhouse on Spring Hill where the main British Field Hospital was to be found, two miles from the siege batteries opposing Sevastopol, and three miles from the port of Balaclava, where the British supply base was.

 Finding it was no problem, everyone knew were the “British Hotel” was.
 A straight shot up the muddy road from Kadikoi, a small village a mile north of Balaclava.
 Described as a metal shed with wooden huts attached, sitting dominant amongst the ramshackle habitations and tents, with smoke slowly rising from the kitchen stove and a Union Jack flying from a flagpole outside.
 No one could miss it.

 Here Mother Seacole spent her days, cooking, cleaning and visiting wounded soldiers in the field.
-Her cooking was legendary throughout the army, her hospitality was second to none, her home cures were more reliable that those of the army doctors, and no one could help the soldiers forget their trounles like her.
+Her cooking was legendary throughout the army, her hospitality was second to none, her home cures were more reliable that those of the army doctors, and no one could help the soldiers forget their troubles like her.

-Mary had been born to a Scottish soldier and a free African mother in Jamaica and she had been married to an short lived English merchant.
+Mary had been born to a Scottish soldier and a free African mother in Jamaica and had once been married to a short lived English merchant.
 When she was young, her mother ran a boarding house for sick soldiers, something there was no shortage of in the West Indies.
 She had studied conventional and traditional medicine, learning nursing from her mother and at the local army hospitals.
 She had a natural affinity towards soldiers and an adventurous spirit.
 She always “turned a bold front to fortune”.

 “You see, Mrs. Seacole, I can’t say good-bye to the dear ones at home, so I’ll bid you good-bye for them.
 Perhaps you’ll see them some day, and if the Russians should knock me over, mother, just tell them I thought of them all—will you?”

-There was no request too great that Mary, would not grant her boys, she took his hand and told him to trust in God’s providence, then let him go.
+There was no request too great that Mary would not grant her boys, she took his hand and told him to trust in God’s providence, then let him go.
 So many men would be sure to pay her a visit and shake her hand before going into the lines and she made so many friends that she was constantly grieving for those who never came back.

 To the men of the varying regiments of the army, Mary, was mother, wife, sister and sweetheart.
 The surrogate woman in their lives, the phantasm of the girl they left behind them, who they might never see again.